lite-xl/lite-xl.github.io/docs/developer-guide/interacting-with-the-os.md

 ---
-description: Learn how to interact with the OS, such
+description: Learn how to interact with the OS, such as reading and writing to the clipboard,
-              as reading and writing to the clipboard, setting window properties and getting
+              setting window properties and getting high-resolution time within Lite XL.
-              high-resolution time.
 ---

 This is where Lite XL's Lua code interact with its underlying C engine.

 ## Using the System API

 There are many functions that belong to this API; not all are necessary for plugin development.
 As such, we'll ignore them here and only document the useful ones.

 ### Clipboard

 `system.set_clipboard()` sets the clipboard content, while `system.get_clipboard()` retrieves the clipboard content.

 The functions do not support rich content such as images and files.